Curriculum and Course Requirements

 This is a one-year program.
 Students who work in healthcare at a minimum of 20 hours per week in an approved position by the program director can take up to two years to complete the program.

 - A bachelor’s degree from an accredited institution.

 - A GPA of 3.0 or better on a 4.0 scale in their undergraduate program.

 Standardized test scores are NOT required, but if you have them, it is optional to submit them.

-Students must have completed the following coursework (premedical prerequisites) to be considered for admission into the Master in Biomedical Science degree program at Elms College:
+Students are recommended to have completed the following coursework (premedical prerequisites) to be considered for admission into the Master in Biomedical Science degree program at Elms College:

 - 2 semesters of Biology with laboratory